PopeSpaceous/CodeTalker/Research/RESEARCH.md

 We said, “Hello sphinx, how are you doing?
 This is just a test.”
 Sphinx heard, “for the to it or who are not looking is the biggest test”

+One possible redeeming factor is that PocketSphinx may allow us to build a ["phoenetic dictionary"](https://cmusphinx.github.io/wiki/tutorialdict/)... however it's unclear what kind of gains you might get to speech recognition acccuracy by implementing this.
+This is indeed "the biggest test".

 #### Kaldi ####